St. George's Monastery

 St. George’s Monastery

-2. It’s just a stone’s throw from the ancient road connecting the Jordan Valley to Jerusalem and beyond.
-This well-traveled road was used by Jesus on a regular basis.
+2. It’s located on the ancient road connecting the Jordan Valley to Jerusalem and beyond.
+Jesus would have used this well-traveled road regularly.

 3. The story of the Good Samaritan took place on this road.
 For more on this story and event, please see the Inn of the Good Samaritan.